 The Rules options fall outside the scope of the curriculum.

-I have seen a question which required the use of labels; I will deal with that in a separate post.
+I have seen a question that required the use of labels; I will deal with that in a separate post.